Greek hip-hop: The late 80s toward the 90s: the first generation – the beginnings

 The first time Rap and/or Hip Hop was heard in Greece was in the 70s by the broadcasts of the US military base.
 In the early 80s concepts such as Graffiti and Break Dance came to Greece, setting up the base of Greek hip hop.

 The earliest indications of the localized genre date back to 1987 the Maxi-single Deejays's with the group FF.C, though native language albums did not appear until the mid-1990s.
 The first hip hop album was Diamartiria (protest) in 1993 of Active Member along with "Σκληροί καιροί" (Hard Times) by FF.C.
 Both albums released under the independent label "Freestyle Productions".
 Though many can argue that the album Modern Fears "Η Αναμέτρηση" (circa 1992) by Aris Thomas was the first hip hop influenced record in Greece.
 Then Razastarr followed with their unreleased demo on Freestyle Productions, and TXC with their single Terror X Crew in 1995.
 Also, in 1987 rapper Aris Tomas came to the scene, although he became more aligned with the dance and disco scene.
-The first Greek hip-hop album was released in 1990 called En+Taxei (from the greek "Εντάξει" meaning Okay) the album was released by O.P.A.
-(Oppresive People Group).
-One of te first hip-hop groups was also Stereo Nova, their first album the same name came out in 1992.
+The first Greek hip-hop album was released in 1990 called En+Taxei (from the Greek "Εντάξει" meaning Okay) the album was released by O.P.A.
+(Oppressive People Group).
+One of the first hip-hop groups was also Stereo Nova, their first album the same name came out in 1992.

 The same year in a Public Enemy concert in Nikaia, the low-bap group Active Member was created.
 A few years later they founded Freestyle Productions in which participated both the late Pavlos Fyssas (Killah P) and Social Waste, with the hopes of differentiating themselves from the rest of Greek hip-hop who started to look a lot alike with its American counterpart.
 This led to a split between the two scenes, which led to a lot of criticism towards Active Member by many groups even later on such as RNS in 2018.